 A portfolio is a must-have for any technical writer.
 It’s a way to showcase your writing skills and demonstrate your knowledge of the latest tools and technologies.

-Your portfolio should include writing samples, as well as examples of your work using various software programs and tools.
-You can also include images, videos or other multimedia content to show off your skills.
+Your portfolio should include writing samples and examples of your work using various software programs and tools.
+You can also include images, videos, or other multimedia content to show your skills.

 If you’re just starting out, your portfolio might not be as impressive as someone with years of experience.
 But that’s OK – it’s a work in progress!
 As you gain more experience, add new writing samples and examples of your work to your portfolio.